This post deeply delves into the movie Revolutionary Road and the toxic marriage between L. DiCaprio and K. Winslet’s characters.

 However, it comes from a selfish place.

-Even though April is avoidant, she is making her boundary clear here: she wants to be left alone to wallow in self-pity and doesn’t want to feel better.
+Even though April is avoidant, she makes her boundary clear here: she wants to be left alone to wallow in self-pity and doesn’t want to feel better.

-Frank wants her to feel better, so he feels better, which is why he is so persistent in ignoring her requests.
+Frank wants her to feel better, so he feels better, so he is so persistent in ignoring her requests.

 April starts to get upset and more forceful when she tells Frank to leave her alone.

-Ultimately, April leaves the car for a smoke to avoid the situation, and Frank gets out of the car to follow her and persist.
+Ultimately, April leaves the car for a smoke to avoid the situation, and Frank leaves to follow her and persists.

 They get into a massive heated argument where they have the following exchange:

 “You know what you are?!
 You are sick!
 I mean that!”

 “And do you know what you are?!
 You’re disgusting!
 You don’t fool me, Frank.

 Just because you got me safely in this little trap, you think you can bully me into feeling whatever you want me to feel!”